EPCCed/eidf-docs/docs/index.md

 can find more information on the service and the research it supports on the [EIDF website](https://www.ed.ac.uk/edinburgh-international-data-facility/overview).

+For more information or for support with our services, please email `eidf@epcc.ed.ac.uk` in the first instance.

 ## What the documentation covers

 This documentation is in development and content will be added soon.